Syknapse/My-Learning-Tracker/README.md

 -----

+## Web Development Checklist

+This is a list of basic objectives to meet on the road to mastering web development.

+It is an almost exact copy of [Ginny Fahs'](https://twitter.com/ginnyfahs) ["Things Real Developers Do: My Bucket List"](https://blog.prototypr.io/wondering-if-youre-a-real-developer-yet-try-making-a-bucket-list-281275482155)

+* [x] Open the computer’s terminal
+* [x] Use a text editor (bonus points if you have a specific reason for choosing it)
+* [x] Use some keyboard shortcuts
+* [ ] Write tests for your code
+* [x] Help another web developer with something they’re having trouble with
+* [x] Attend an event about web development
+* [x] Follow developers you admire on social media
+* [ ] Read a book about coding
+* [x] Open your browser console
+* [ ] Get data from an API
+* [ ] Hide API keys from the public
+* [x] Post a question on Stack Overflow
+* [x] Push code to GitHub or GitLab or BitBucket
+* [ ] Speak about something engineering-related at an event
+* [ ] Complete a technical interview
+* [ ] Participate in a hackathon
+* [ ] Deploy a project
+* [ ] Ship your project to a store (App Store, Play Store, Chrome Store, Alexa Skills Store, so many stores!)
+* [ ] Contribute to open source
+* [ ] Get paid to code
+* [ ] When people ask what you do, respond saying you’re a developer :)

+---

 If you find this useful for your own needs you are welcome to fork a copy, customise it or even give it a star.

 **You can [follow me on Twitter](https://twitter.com/Syknapse) or [get in touch](https://syknapse.github.io/Syk-Houdeib/#contact)**